Disease Guide ·Upper Respiratory Infection ·2026

 What Causes Upper Respiratory Infections

-Feline herpesvirus (FHV-1) and feline calicivirus (FCV) account for 80-90% of upper respiratory infections in cats.
-These viruses spread through direct contact, sneezing, and contaminated surfaces.
-Bacterial infections (Chlamydia, Bordetella, Mycoplasma) can occur alone or as secondary infections.
-Multi-cat environments, shelters, and catteries have the highest infection rates.
-Herpesvirus and calicivirus cause 80-90% of cases
+Feline herpesvirus (FHV-1) and calicivirus (FCV) cause 80-90% of cases.
+Spread via direct contact, sneezing, contaminated surfaces.
+Bacterial co-infections (Chlamydia, Bordetella, Mycoplasma) can follow.
+Multi-cat environments have higher rates.

 Symptoms - What to Watch For